I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 The procedure is almost the same as in the “eight”:

-1. Click on the notification icon.
+1. Click on the notifications icon.

 3. Find " Recovery».